spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-buscarron.md

 ## Registering the bot user

-By default, the playbook will set up the bot with a username like this: `@buscarron:DOMAIN`.
+By default, the playbook will set up the bot with a username like this: `@bot.buscarron:DOMAIN`.

 (to use a different username, adjust the `matrix_bot_buscarron_login` variable).